AngelitoJ/getoptex/README.md

 GetOptEX
 ========

-GetOptEX is an auxiliary OTP application designed to help other app on parsing cmd-line arguments.
+GetOptEX is an auxiliary OTP library application designed to help other apps on parsing cmd-line arguments.

+Common parsing scebarios involve using the excellent Juanjo Comellas'' getopt by calling it directly with a suitable opts list, and then dealing with getopt's leftovers.

+GetOptEx uses also an extra user supplied list of funs to check on parsed command-line options and do things like file or TCP ports checking prior to application start.

-Common use of excellent Juanjo Comellas getopt involves the caller passing a suitable opts list and then dealing with getopt leftovers.
-GetOptEX scans a designated application (upon apps load) and collects opts terms and funs from any modules to do check on provided command options.
-The consumer do not need to provide eny of these items as getoptsEX can scan all modules registered into the applñication manifesto and collect these bits by itself.
+GetOptEX also adds automatic scanning and collection of opts terms lists and funs lists from any modules listed in the calling applicationt manifesto (app file).
+The consumer does not need to provide eny of these items as there are gatherer automagically...

-Originally getoptEx evolved as bunch of modules used in my own applications but I decided to move them into a separate application and also bump getopt dependece to the latest version.
+Originally getoptEx evolved from a bunch of modules used in my own applications but I decided to move them into a separate application and also bump getopt deps to the latest version.